Are you a new driver? Buying your first car? Have you thought about car insurance?

 “No-Fault” Insurance at Fault?

-Well intentioned policies from the state of Michigan have a large share of the burden when it comes to explaining the difference.
+Well-intentioned policies from the state of Michigan have a large share of the burden when it comes to explaining the difference.
 Michigan mandates that all drivers buy no-fault insurance with unlimited medical insurance.
 The idea was to simplify claims, reducing the number of lawsuits.
-Unfortunately the opposite has happened.
+Unfortunately, the opposite has happened.
 Because of “no-fault”, insurers are on the hook for unlimited lifetime medical expenses and lost wages after a car accident no matter who's at fault.
-This unlimited stream of cash has incentivised more lawsuits instead of less.
+This unlimited stream of cash has incentivized more lawsuits instead of less.

 In Michigan, when you go into the emergency room, you might be asked this question many times “Were your injuries a result of an auto accident?”
 If your answer is yes, they know the auto insurance companies are liable and because in Michigan there is no ceiling on what hospitals can charge, similar procedures are billed at 3 or 4 times the negotiated price.